Payara: The New Fish on the Block – A 32 Bit Game Style Animation

 This is a film with lots of hidden meanings and symbols littered through it – some subtle, some less so.
 We thought carefully about the imagery, aiming to find that precarious balance between funny and, you know, libellous.

 It tells the story of the little GlassFish (a piece of software that’s no longer being supported by Oracle) who is abandoned by a “wizard” and left to fend for itself in the dark and murky seas.
 The fragile GlassFish is mocked and laughed at by various creatures, and is attacked by bugs until it is too weak to stand on it’s own.
 Then, just as it reaches the end of it’s life, it is sucked in to a machine and transformed in to a mighty PAYARA fish!
-It’s health medicine with no prescription is restored, and it is now big, strong and able to kick butt.
+It’s health is restored, and it is now big, strong and able to kick butt.